Sereno1710/feup-lbaw/wiki/ebd.md

   SELECT price INTO i_price
   FROM Auction
   WHERE id = NEW.auction_id;
+  SELECT balance INTO user_balance
+  FROM users
+  WHERE id = NEW.user_id;

   IF NEW.amount <= current_highest_bid OR NEW.amount < i_price THEN
     RAISE EXCEPTION 'Your bid must be higher than the current highest bid.';
   ELSIF highest_bidder = NEW.user_id THEN
     RAISE EXCEPTION 'You cannot bid if you currently own the highest bid.';
+  ELSIF user_balance < NEW.amount THEN
+    RAISE EXCEPTION 'You do not have enough balance in your account'.
   END IF;
   RETURN NEW;
 END;